Type 1 diabetes mostly develop among young people; however, it can also develop among adults. It develops when your pancreas stops producing insulin.

 Is type 1 diabetes a hereditary condition?

-If one of the parents with diabetes type 1, in the case of father your chance for type 1 is 6%, in the case of the mother (had diabetes before 25 years) your chance is 4% and 1% chance if the mother had diabetes after her 25 years.
-Your risk would be double if your parent were diagnosed for around ten years.
+If one of the parents with diabetes type 1, in the case of father your chance is 6%, in the case of the mother (had diabetes before 25 years) your chance is 4%.
+And 1% chance if the mother had diabetes after her 25 years.
+Your risk would be double if your parent diagnosed around ten years.

 Does a child get diabetes type 1, without any family history?